 Typically all fees for domestic violence cases are flat fees.
 A flat fee is a set total price.
 It means that all phone calls, meetings, and even court hearings are included in the price.
 It is impossible to set a price for a case without reviewing the unique facts of the case.
 However, clients are typically surprised to find the fees affordable.

 Massachusetts Domestic Violence and Mandatory Reporting

-In cases where an elderly person has been allegedly abused police must file a report with the Executive office of Elder Affairs.
+In cases where an elderly person has been allegedly abused police must file a report with the Executive Office of Elder Affairs.

 MASSACHUSETTS DOMESTIC ASSAULT AND BATTERY ATTORNEY PATRICK DONOVAN

 As an Assistant District Attorney, Patrick Donovan is well aware of the many legal strategies both law enforcement and district attorneys will use when trying to obtain a domestic violence conviction.
-Mr. Donovan uses his prior knowledge as a prosecutor to his clients’ advantage by challenging evidence submitted by state attorneys, investigating faulty law enforcement procedures, and ultimately providing the best criminal defense for every single one of his clients.
+Mr. Donovan uses his prior knowledge as a prosecutor to his client’s advantage by challenging evidence submitted by state attorneys, investigating faulty law enforcement procedures, and ultimately providing the best criminal defense for every single one of his clients.

 Call the Law Office of Patrick T. Donovan today for your free consultation at 617 479-1800.

 Best Massachusetts Domestic Violence Attorney